Who can access a place at Greenacre?

-Opened in September 2014, initially with one year funding, Greenacre are offering 30 more places for children who meet the criteria of admission to Greenacre in satellite bases.
-Known as ‘Kexborough Campus’ there will be 20 children across KS1 and KS2 in two classes at Kexborough Primary School.
+Opened in September 2014, Greenacre are offering additional places for children who meet the criteria of admission to Greenacre in satellite bases.
+Known as ‘Kexborough Campus’ there will be children across KS1 and KS2 in two classes at Kexborough Primary School.
 Taught by Greenacre staff and on Greenacre roll but with the best opportunities to share lessons with Kexborough pupils as well as have small group, individual teaching when needed.

-Darton College ‘Darton Campus’ provides a similar opportunity for 12 KS3 pupils.
+Outwood Academy Carlton’s ‘Carlton Campus’ provides a similar opportunity for KS3 and KS4 pupils.
 We are seeking to ensure funding for this provision of this to continue into the future.

 Who should I speak to about the Satellites?

 Children are offered places at the satellites if they have been identified as requiring a specialist placement at Greenacre.
-If you would like more information, please email [email protected] or telephone 01226 287165.
+If you would like more information, please telephone 01226 287165.

 How do I get in touch?

-Just ring 01226 287165 and ask to arrange a visit.
-Either the Head Teacher or one of the Assistant Head Teachers will meet with you, show you round the school and answer all of your questions.
+Just ring 01226 287165 and ask to arrange a visit at one of our half termly Look Sees.
+Either the Head Teacher or one of our Senior Leadership Team will meet with you, show you round the school and answer all of your questions.

 Please explore other areas of this website for information about school uniform, school meals, understanding bullying and behaviour policies, use of pupil premium grant, school day and all other policies that guide the school’s work.